ctwiebe23/kera/README.md

 > abc_123.sql abc_456.sql def_123.sql def_456.sql
 ```

----
+## CONDITIONAL SLOTS

-kera also supports conditional keys and collection keys.
-Conditional keys can
+kera also supports other types of slots.
+Conditional slots (analogous to if
-be represented as such:
+statements) can be represented as such:

 ```
 ##[ condition ]{{ if true }}{{ if false (optional) }}
 ```

-The condition is simply a key found in the data, and it is true if the value
+The condition is simply a key found in the data, and it is true if the value of
-of the key is truthy according to Python.
+the key is truthy according to Python.
 If the key is not found, it is
 automatically false.
-The "body" of the conditional slot is treated as normal
+The "body" of the conditional slot is treated the same as
-body text, you can include other slots inside it and nest slots as much as you
+the rest of the text; you can include other slots inside it and nest slots as
-wish.
-For instance:
+much as you wish.

+An example of conditional slots in use:

 ```
 <div class="profile">